NexusGPU/tensor-fusion-site/docs/en/guide/getting-started/deployment-k8s.md

 ```
 ## Option #2 None Cloud Installation

-When you need pure local installation and don't want to use advanced features, you can try [pure local installation](/guide/recipes/deploy-k8s-local-mode.md), but you can not use [TensorFusion Console](https://app.tensor-fusion.ai/workbench) for centralized management in this mode.
+When you need fully local installation and don't want to use advanced features, you can try [on-premises installation](/guide/recipes/deploy-k8s-local-mode.md), but you can not use [TensorFusion Console](https://app.tensor-fusion.ai/workbench) for centralized management in this mode.

 ## Uninstall TensorFusion